mcgilldinglab/DENetwork/README.md

                         files

   -r RAW_COUNTS, --raw_counts RAW_COUNTS, required
-                        comma- (.csv) or tab-delimited (.tsv) file of raw RNA- seq gene expression data counts that contain samples of the wildtype and disease conditions (if includes other conditions, they will be filtered out)
+                        comma- (.csv), tab-delimited (.tsv) or excel (.xlsx) file of raw RNA-seq gene expression data counts that contain samples of the wildtype and disease conditions (if includes samples for other conditions, they will be filtered out)

   -w WT_CONDITION, --wt_condition WT_CONDITION, required
                         wildtype (healthy) condition